This post devotes a lot of space to the old commerical district and then the names of stores & shops

 In the good old days customers came by bus, train, or trolley to shop in the stores like the 'Lincoln-Belmont-Ashland Business District' that was simply called by locals as "the Lincoln Belmont" so tells Leo Robert Klein, a contributor to LakeView Historical on Facebook.
 According to Jess Middleton, another LVH contributor, who was a newspaper boy for local neighborhood newspaper at the time 'The Lerner Booster' stated that this general intersection was a called 'The Avenue'.
 "You'd get dressed up to go shopping; it was a big thing," says Anne La Fleur, a longtime resident of Lake View.
 "You could buy fancy dresses and nice shoes; we'd go on weekends.

-photo - AC Miller Photography
+photo above - AC Miller Photography

-photo - Ben Elsass Photography
+photo below - Ben Elsass Photography

 1937 photo - Vintage Tribune on Instagram